 Graduate academic appointments are available for students pursuing graduate studies in the Department of Health & Wellness Design.
 Selection criteria for a graduate assistantship or associate instructorship include scholarship records, experience, previous graduate work, and letters of recommendation.
-Duties for a student academic appointment may involve assisting faculty with teaching, research, or other departmental duties; teaching classes; working in the Division of Recreational Sports; or other special assignments.
+Duties for a student academic appointment may involve assisting faculty with teaching, research, or other departmental duties; teaching classes; working in IU Outdoor Adventures or the Division of Recreational Sports; or other special assignments.

-Graduates have the necessary skills for successful careers in the development and implementation of experiences that promote meaningful and healthy relationships between people and the outdoors.
+Graduates with the M.S. in Recreation have the necessary skills for successful careers in the development, implementation, and leadership of experiences, programs, and places that promote meaningful and healthy relationships between people and the outdoors.